codacy-badger/expandable-djs-bot/README.md

 #

 ## Purpose
-Expandable-DJS-Bot (EDB) is a discord.js bot boilerplate, allowing for easy expansion with new commands, translations and more.
+Expandable-DJS-Bot (EDB) is a discord.js bot template, allowing for easy expansion with new commands, translations and more.

-This boilerplate has been created from the ground up based on multiple discord bots made in the past, and provides an easy to understand and maintain environment.
+This template has been created from the ground up based on multiple discord bots made in the past, and provides an easy to understand and maintain environment.

 ## Setup
 A full version of the setup guide can be found [here](https://edb.foxgirls.cc/docs/installation/getting-setup)